SELab-2/OSOC-3/files/user_manual.md

 Next to the email address, there is a button to remove a user as admin.
 Once clicked, you get two choices:

 - **Remove admin**: Remove the given user as admin.
-They will stay coach for editions they were assigned to..
+They will stay coach for editions they were assigned to.
 - **Remove as admin and coach**: Remove the given user as admin and remove them as coach from every edition.
 The user won't be able to see any data from any editions.

 At the top-right of the list, there is a button to add a user as admin.
 Once clicked, you see a prompt to search for a user's name.
 After typing the name of the user, a list of users whose names contain the typed text will be shown.
 You can select the desired user, check if the email and register-method are correct and add him as admin.